illinois-cs241/illinois-cs241.github.io/_docs/mad_mad_access_pattern.md

 + If the data file cannot be read or the first 4 bytes are not "BTRE", print a helpful error message and exit with error code 2.
-+ If a call to `mmap` fails (for version 2), print a helpful error message and exit with return code 3.
++ If a call to `mmap` fails (for version 2), print a helpful error message and exit with error code 3.
 + Helper functions for the above error cases can be found in `utils.h`.

 For each word that is found, print its count and its price, where the